hestonhamilton/mcp-shell-aliases/gemini-shell-aliases/docs/TROUBLESHOOTING.md

 ## No aliases show up

 - Ensure `alias_files` points to real files.
-The server only parses explicitly configured files.
+Paths with `~` expand to your home directory, and relative entries are resolved next to the config file.
+- If you pass `--config` and the file is missing, startup now fails with `ConfigError: Config file <path> not found`.
 - Run with `--verbose` to see warnings about missing or malformed aliases.

 ## Execution denied